Varun-Patkar/ChromePilot/README.md

-# ChromePilot
+# ChromePilot v1.0

-An AI-powered Chrome extension that can see and interact with web pages using Ollama's vision models.
+An AI-powered Chrome extension that can see and understand web pages using Ollama's vision models.
+This is a **v1 release** focused on visual understanding and Q&A - it provides intelligent insights about web pages but does not perform automated actions or control your browser.

 ## Features

 - 🎯 **Visual AI Assistant**: Uses qwen3-vl-32k model to understand and analyze web pages
 - 📸 **Screenshot Analysis**: Automatically captures and analyzes the current tab
-- 🌐 **HTML Context**: Extracts simplified HTML structure for precise element targeting
+- 🌐 **HTML Context**: Extracts complete page HTML structure for comprehensive understanding
-- 💭 **Thinking Process**: Displays the model's reasoning in a collapsible section
+- 💭 **Reasoning Process**: View the model's step-by-step thinking in a collapsible section
-- 🔄 **Streaming Responses**: Real-time streaming of AI responses
+- 🔄 **Streaming Responses**: Real-time streaming of AI responses with markdown rendering
-- 💾 **Conversation History**: Saves and restores chat history
+- 💾 **Conversation History**: Maintains context of last 4 messages for follow-up questions
 - 🎨 **Clean UI**: Beautiful sidebar interface with smooth animations
 - 🔐 **Privacy-Focused**: All processing happens locally through Ollama
+- 🎛️ **Context Controls**: Toggle screenshot and HTML context on/off as needed

+### What v1 Does
+- ✅ Answers questions about what it sees on web pages
+- ✅ Explains page content, layout, and elements
+- ✅ Helps you understand complex interfaces
+- ✅ Provides guidance on navigation and usage
+- ✅ Maintains conversation context for follow-ups

+### What v1 Does NOT Do
+- ❌ No automated actions (clicking, typing, form filling)
+- ❌ No browser control (tab switching, navigation)
+- ❌ No agentic behavior (multi-step task execution)
+- ❌ No mouse/keyboard automation

+This is a **read-only assistant** - it observes and advises, but you remain in full control of all browser actions.

 ## Prerequisites